Turtleback tomb: Significance

-According to J. J. M. de Groot, the main purpose of the horseshoe-shaped or, more frequently, omega-shaped ridge surrounding the tomb is to substitute for a range of hills ridge which, according to the principles of feng shui, needs to protect the grave from the "noxious winds" from the three sides – the situation that is rarely naturally obtainable.
+According to J. J. M. de Groot, the main purpose of the horseshoe-shaped or, more frequently, omega-shaped ridge surrounding the tomb is to substitute for a range of hill ridges which, according to the principles of feng shui, need to protect the grave from the "noxious winds" from the three sides – the situation that is rarely naturally obtainable.

-The tumulus over the tomb naturally has somewhat turtle-like shape, considering the large size of a traditional Chinese coffin, its shape, and the shallowness of the grave.
+The tumulus over the tomb naturally has a somewhat turtle-like shape, considering the large size of a traditional Chinese coffin, its shape, and the shallowness of the grave.
 However, the tumulus is often actually covered with plaster (or, these days, concrete), decorated in such a way as to remind one of the pattern seen on a tortoise shell.

 It is commonly said that the tomb imitates the shape of a tortoise due to those animals' longevity, thus promising long life to the descendants of the deceased.

 It has been suggested (among others, by J.J.M. de Groot) that the custom of building turtle-shaped tombs may also have to do with the desire to place the grave under the influence of the heavenly warrior Xuanwu, whose symbol is the Black Tortoise.

 A typical 15th-century bixi, near the tomb of Kong Hongtai, 61st-generation Duke Yansheng, in the Cemetery of Confucius, Qufu.
 In this traditional layout, the bixi is at the beginning of the spirit way, and the grave tumulus, at the end of it.

 Tomb of Mạc Cửu in Hà Tiên, Vietnam.

 A legend has been recorded which ascribes to tortoises the ability to find an auspicious place for a burial.
-According to the legend, some time during the Xiangfu era of Emperor Zhenzong, a man in Guangdong who was looking for a suitable (in feng shui terms) place to bury one of his parents on a certain mountain learned that ten days prior several dozens of tortoises had brought a large dead tortoise to a certain spot and buried him there.
+According to the legend, some time during the Xiangfu era of Emperor Zhenzong, a man in Guangdong who was looking for a suitable (in feng shui terms) place to bury one of his parents on a certain mountain, learned that ten days prior several dozens of tortoises had brought a large dead tortoise to a certain spot and buried him there.
 The man found the tortoise's grave, reburied the reptile elsewhere, and used the spot to bury his own parent.
 Accordingly, he then had three sons born to him, two of whom earned the jinshi degrees, and all three were to occupy high positions in the Song establishment.